 Here we compare the performance of the aforementioned designs in our conditional distillation framework.
 Specifically we focus on the representative conditional generation task \emph{i.e.}, real-world super-resolution~\citep{wang2022realesrgan} that conditions on the low-resolution, noisy, blurry images.

+\textbf{Network architecture and distillation process.} To eliminate the impact of the architecture change, we compare our method with a baseline given by adding a ControlNet module trained on super-resolution without freezing the UNet.
+As Table~\ref{tab:ablation} shows, simply adopting a ControlNet module for super-resolution has negligible impact on the performance.
+To evaluate the proposed conditional diffusion consistency, we removed the noise consistency term (\eqref{eq:loss}) and employed the training model in the PF-ODE instead of the frozen one as used in \cite{song2023consistency} formulation.
+As shown in Table~\ref{tab:ablation}, adopting the distillation model PF-ODE and noise-space consistency have positive effects on the final results.
+These comparisons demonstrate the superiority of our method without network architecture effects.

-\paragraph{Pretraining.} To validate the effectiveness of leveraging pretraining in our model, we compare the results of random initialization with initialization from the pre-trained text-to-image model.
+\textbf{Pretraining.} To validate the effectiveness of leveraging pretraining in our model, we compare the results of random initialization with initialization from the pre-trained text-to-image model.
 As shown in Figure~\ref{fig:ablations}, our method outperforms the random initialized counterpart by a large margin, thereby confirming that our strategy indeed utilizes the advantages of pretraining during distillation instead of simply learning from scratch.

-\paragraph{Sampling of~$\bz_t$.} We empirically show that the way of sampling $\bz_t$ plays a crucial role in the distillation learning process.
-Compared with the previous protocol~\citep{salimans2022progressive, meng2023distillation} that samples $\bz_t$ in different time $t$ in a single batch, we show that using a consistent time $t$ across different samples in a single batch leads to a better performance.
+\textbf{Sampling of~$\bz_t$.} We empirically show that the way of sampling $\bz_t$ plays a crucial role in the distillation learning process.
+Compared with the previous protocol~\citep{salimans2022progressive, meng2023distillation} that samples $\bz_t$ in different time $t$ in a single batch, we show that using a consistent time $t$ across different samples in a single batch leads to a better performance in our targeted 1-4 steps.
 As the comparisons shown in Figure~\ref{fig:ablations}, the model trained with a single time $t$ (in a single batch) achieves better performance in both the visual quality (\emph{i.e.}, FID) and the accuracy (\emph{i.e.}, LPIPS) when the number of evaluations is increasing during inference.
-As our joint-learning is challenging, we believe this simplified sampling protocol helps to simplify the learning by learning on images in the same noise level.